-Building your confidence is all about adopting great habits; truly confident people understand that.
+Building your confidence is all about adopting great habits.
+Genuinely confident people understand this.

 Below are nine habits that you need to give up if you want to reap the tremendous rewards that come from confident living.

 1. Comparing Yourself with Others

 Mark Twain said that comparison is the thief of joy.
 Comparison is also the thief of confidence.